Neural operators for solving nonlinear inverse problems: Introduction

-One of the difficulties associated with neural operators is that \emph{quantitative} error estimates are not as advanced as those for finite difference and finite element approximation operators.
-Therefore, in turn, \emph{quantitative} regularization theory, as established for classical approximation methods as in \cite{Neu89,NeuSch90,PoeResSch10}, needs to be developed, which is a concern of this paper.
-In particular, we concentrate on simple examples to explain the technical challenges: \begin{enumerate} \item \textbf{Examples of inverse problems:} First, we recall two examples of inverse problems, originally proposed in \cite{EngKunNeu89}, which demonstrate the optimal interactions between discretizations $\m$, $\n$, noise $\delta$ and the regularization parameter $\alpha$.
+The \emph{quantitative} error estimates of neural operators are not as advanced as those for finite difference and finite element approximation operators.
+Therefore, in turn, \emph{quantitative} regularization theory, as established for classical approximation methods in \cite{Neu89,NeuSch90,PoeResSch10}, needs to be developed, which is a concern of this paper.
+To motivate the challenges, we study simple examples from the inverse problems literature (see \cite{EngKunNeu89,EngHanNeu96}).
+The outline of the paper is as follows: \begin{enumerate} \item \textbf{Examples of inverse problems:} First, we recall two examples of inverse problems, originally proposed in \cite{EngKunNeu89}, which demonstrate the optimal interactions between discretizations $\m$, $\n$, noise $\delta$, and the regularization parameter $\alpha$.
 We consider these examples first in the classic setting with finite element approximations $F_\n$ (see \autoref{se:examples}), and subsequently with neural operators learned from training samples (see \autoref{sec:basisrep} and \autoref{se:generalization}). \item \textbf{Challenges of neural operators:} We recall the definition of \emph{neural operators} from \cite{LuJinPanZhaKar21} and highlight some challenges when applying them as part of a regularization method (see \autoref{se:deeponet}).
-We propose modifications to neural operators that enable their use as surrogate operators for approximately solving \autoref{eq:op} (see \autoref{se:generalization}).
-A particular challenge is that regularization analysis is significantly simpler in Hilbert spaces.
-Therefore, we require neural operators to be defined on Sobolev and Lebesgue spaces. \item \textbf{Priors for neural operators:} Training a neural operator involves solving for a high-dimensional set of parameters.
+We propose modifications to neural operators that enable their use as surrogate operators for approximately solving \autoref{eq:op} (see \autoref{sec:basisrep} and \autoref{se:generalization}).
+For this paper, due to the Hilbert space setting, we require network operators to be defined on Sobolev and Lebesgue spaces. \item \textbf{Priors for neural operators:} Training a neural operator involves solving for a high-dimensional set of parameters.
 Since the training process is highly nonlinear, strategies for determining appropriate priors are essential to identify locally optimal training parameters (see for instance \cite{SchHofNas23}).
-One such strategy is discussed in \autoref{se:orthogonal}. \end{enumerate} Throughout this paper, we make the following assumptions: \begin{itemize} \item \autoref{eq:op} has a solution and there exists a minimum-norm solution $\xdag$.
-That is,
+One such strategy is discussed in \autoref{se:orthogonal}. \item In \autoref{sec:numerics}, we present some numerical results for the basic examples introduced in \autoref{se:examples}. \end{enumerate}

-\item The operator $F$ is Fr\'echet-differentiable.
-Furthermore, the Fr\'echet-derivative is locally uniformly bounded in a neighborhood of $\xdag$, that is, there exist ${\tt r} > 0$ and $L > 0$ such that